 Times have changed though!
-For many average New Yorkers, it's hard to associate the term "mansion" with this tax when they are likely buying little more than a one-bedroom when just crossing over the $1,000,000 price threshold for the 1% tax.
+For many average New Yorkers, it's hard to associate the term "mansion" with this tax when they are likely buying little more than a one-bedroom when just crossing over the $1,000,000 price threshold for the initial 1% tax.

 In recent years, there has been growing debate around what will constitute a mansion tax in the future.
 In 2015, Mayor Bill Di Blasio proposed the idea of reforming the mansion tax laws with the potential to raise the minimum price threshold subject to the tax and/or increase the mansion tax rate for a second, higher price threshold to be determined.